 1. Advocate for the inclusion of youth as key stakeholders in SDG implementation and dialogues surrounding sustainability.

-2. Advocate for the representation of youth voices and needs in the implementation of legislation and policy changes at the campus, regional, and national level.
+2. Advocate for the representation of youth voices and perspectives in the implementation of legislation and policy changes at the campus, regional, and national level.

 What are SDG Alliances?

 SDG Alliances are student-run, community centered organizations which provide programming and support for campus communities in order to raise awareness around the Sustainable Development Goals.
-SDG Alliances are diverse in operational models and may serve a distinct set of functions at their respective universities.
+SDG Alliances are diverse in operational models and fulfill distinct sets of functions at their respective universities.
 However, they are brought together by a shared mission to promote SDG engagement throughout their institutions.

 For more information on the SDG Alliance model, see the RE17 toolkit.